-Did you know that ADD/ADHD, depression, bipolar disorder, and schizophrenia are common misdiagnoses for sleep disorders like narcolepsy?
+Did you know that ADD/ADHD, depression, bipolar disorder, schizophrenia, “laziness”, and just general excessive daytime sleepiness are common misdiagnoses for sleep disorders like narcolepsy, sleep apnea, restless leg syndrome, and so many more?
 Sleep disorders are a lot more subtle than a person falling asleep in the middle of a conversation, despite what we see in pop culture.
 People with sleep disorders, like myself, learn to adapt to our bodies gentle signals of sleepiness and can adopt behaviors that make the sleepiness appear differently than it is (e.g. binge eating, watching television, reading a book during class, procrastinating, and other self-stimulating behaviors).

 The Epworth Sleepiness Scale is a tool used by physicians to screen for sleep disorders (note: it is NOT a diagnostic tool).
 In an ideal world, general practitioners would be well versed in the ESS and administer it to all patients who complain of sleepiness*.
 They would then refer patients to a board certified sleep neurologist for further testing when appropriate.
 However, that is not currently the case and sleep disorders go misdiagnosed or undiagnosed for YEARS in the average sleep disordered patient.

 I am not a doctor and I encourage you to discuss your concerns with a physician as soon as possible.
 Not all doctors are familiar with sleep disorders.
 You may have to be proactive and while your journey may start with your primary care doctor, it’s important to consult a board-certified sleep specialist.
 (Source.)
 Also note that medications you are taking (e.g. stimulants or sedatives) might impact your answers.